polkadot-api/rfp-launcher/README.md

 # RFP Launcher

-A dApp for creating and submitting Requests for Proposals (RFPs) on Kusama.
+A dApp for creating and submitting Requests for Proposals (RFPs) on Kusama or Polkadot.

 ## Features